Janet Okeke

-Janet Okeke (born March 1, 2006) is a Canadian college soccer player who plays as a defender for the Florida State Seminoles.
+Janet Chidinma Kalu Okeke (born March 1, 2006) is a Canadian college soccer player who plays as a defender for the Florida State Seminoles.
+She won the 2025 national championship with the Seminoles.
 She previously played for the NC State Wolfpack.
 She is a youth international for Canada.

 Early life

 Okeke was born in Montreal and raised in the suburb of Laval.
 Her parents, Augustina and Kalu, moved to Canada from Nigeria.
 She started playing soccer with CS Fabrose at age five.
 She later played for Soccer Quebec's EXCEL team.
 She won silver representing Quebec at the 2022 Canada Summer Games, where she was named to the all-star team.
 She attended École Secondaire Georges-Vanier in Laval.

 College career

 After making 10 starts for the NC State Wolfpack in her freshman season in 2024, Okeke transferred to the Florida State Seminoles.

 International career

 Okeke joined Canada's national youth set-up at age 15 in 2021.
 She helped Canada win bronze at the 2022 CONCACAF Women's U-20 Championship and played at the 2022 FIFA U-17 Women's World Cup and the 2024 FIFA U-20 Women's World Cup.

 Okeke received her first senior national team call-up on November 21, 2024, ahead of international friendlies against Iceland and South Korea.